MarcosCosmos/geometric-tile-manager/README.md

 ### Automatically Computing AABBs
 Automatically determining appropriate AABBs for most actions is straightforward.

-Suppose we want to resize a tile vertically.
-In general, there only 3 possibilities when looking for a suitable AABB:
+Suppose we want to resize a tile by moving it's northern side vertically.
+In general, there 4 possibilities when looking for a suitable AABB:
-1. There exists a column of tiles which can be drawn in parallel to the sides of the target window, and is *clean*
+1. There exists a column of tiles which can be drawn in parallel to the sides of the target window, extending in the target direction (north), and is *clean*.
    - *Clean*, as in: it includes at least one other tile and does not cut through the interior of any tiles.
    - In which case, that *clean* column is a suitable AABB.
-2. The target tile borders multiple tiles.
+2. The target tile borders multiple tiles on the northern side.
 These tiles would necessarily be dragged along with the target tile, so we can look for a wider column parallel to outer sides of those adjacent tiles.
-   - Rinse and repeat until a *clean* column is found.
+   - Equally, any tiles bordering the southern side of the aforementioned neighbours so be included.
+This continues until a *clean* column is found.
-3. Otherwise, the target tile already occupies all of the available vertical space, so there is nothing to.
+3. The target tile already occupies all of the available vertical space, so there is nothing to.
+4. The tile has neighbours which could make room, but they do not form a *clean* column (pathological cases).

-The above logic applies equally to rows and columns, and accounts for all actions involving resizing or creating new windows.
+The above logic applies equally to rows and columns, and accounts for most cases when creating, destroying, or resizing tiles.
+The fourth, pathological case, is discussed in the next section.

+### Pathological Cases
+Whilst most layouts form grids, it is possible to create pathological layouts in which space is available, but a row/column cannot be formed without cutting through the interior of one or more tiles.

+These situations are managed by selecting a prospective AABB that would cut through tiles, and then temporarily adjusting the overhanging tiles to fit them into the AABB.
+Temporary tiles are created to reserve the overhanging space, which is returned to the affected tiles after the desired adjustments are completed.
+The exact nature of these artificial adjustments will depend on the needs of the case.

+A straightforward example of this is the special case in which the adjacent tiles in all four directions lie across the corners of the target tile in a circular fashion.

+When deleting a tile, for example, it is generally preferable to fill the space with an existing row or column if any is available.
+In the situation described above however, all four row/column candidates would cut through at least one neighbour and would also be asymmetrical.
+Unless a direction in which to donate the space has been specified, the fairest option would be to re-arrange the surrounding tiles into a grid split down the center of the deleted tile, such that tiles furthest to each corner of the grid make up the corresponding quadrant.
+This is achieved by creating four artificial tiles such that each artificial tile starts flush with a of the deleted target.
+The target tile can now be deleted donating the space to any one of the four artificial tiles.
+The unchanged artificial tiles along the same axis donates its space to the larger artificial first.
+Then, the cross-axis artificial tiles are removed, followed by the remaining artificial tile, such that a grid is formed.

 ### Deleting Tiles
 In most cases, deleting a tile can be done trivially along one axis or the other and the surrounding tiles will become larger as one would expect.
 However, there exists a special case in which the adjacent tiles in all four directions prevent each other from closing the gap created in a circular fashion.
 In this situation, the surrounding tiles are re-arranged form a grid split down the center of the deleted tile, such that: tiles furthest to each corner of the grid make up the corresponding quadrant.